m5lk3n/ukw/README.md

 ### Client

 1. Flash MicroPython onto the Waveshare ESP32-S3.
-2. Edit `client/config.py` with your WiFi and server settings.
+2. Create `client/.env` with your WiFi and server settings.
-3. Copy `config.py` and `main.py` to the board.
+3. Copy `client/*.py` to the board.
 4. Reset — the LED will start reflecting monitor status.

 See [client/README.md](client/README.md) for full details.